 Table of contents

-For many people, making decisions this year has felt more difficult than usual.
-From feeling anxious to overwhelmed, there could be an explanation for why choosing between two items at the grocery store might cause you or your customers to give up and leave empty-handed — it is called analysis paralysis.
+For many people, making decisions this past year has felt more difficult than usual.
+From feeling anxious to overwhelmed, there could be an explanation for why choosing between two items might cause you or your customers to give up and leave empty-handed – it’s called analysis paralysis.

 Psychology Today says that for a person experiencing analysis paralysis, deciding where to go out to eat can feel “as important and overwhelming” as changing careers.
 Analysis paralysis stems from the fear of making a wrong decision, and this can feel especially compounded in today’s world because of the stress of the COVID-19 pandemic.

-There was a time when consumer options were limited — if you wanted a particular item, you went to the store and bought that item from the one brand offering it.
-Not only are there more items and more stores to choose from now but also consumers can shop in person, do curbside pickup, shop online, or buy through social media.
-These different avenues from which to shop have become an even bigger decision with pandemic-related safety concerns.
+There was a time when consumer options were limited – if you wanted a particular item, you went to the shop and bought that item from the one place offering it.
+Not only are there more items and more retailers to choose from now but also consumers can shop in person, do curbside pickup, shop online or buy through social media.

-As a retailer or service provider, there are important things to know about analysis paralysis and what you can do to help consumers who are paralyzed with indecision.
+As a retailer or service provider, there are important things to know about analysis paralysis and what you can do to help consumers who are paralysed with indecision.